saltstack-formulas/zabbix-formula/README.rst

 ``zabbix.users``
 ----------------

-Declares users and groups that could be needed even in other formulas (e.g. in the users formula to make an user pertain to the service group).
+Declares users and groups that could be needed in other formulas (e.g. in the users formula to make an user pertain to the service group).

 ``zabbix.agent``
 ----------------